 Sure, Nowitzki had managed to play his way onto the radar of some NBA teams and college programs.
 But he was far from a phenom.

-That all changed during the 1998 Nike Hoop Summit in San Antonio's Alamo Stadium, when the lanky kid, who was so unheralded that his surname was misspelled "Nowitzski" repeatedly on the ESPN broadcast, blew up for 33 points and 14 rebounds to lead the World team to an upset over the U.S. in a matchup against future NBA stars.
+That all changed during the 1998 Nike Hoop Summit in San Antonio's Freeman Coliseum, when the lanky kid, who was so unheralded that his surname was misspelled "Nowitzski" repeatedly on the ESPN broadcast, blew up for 33 points and 14 rebounds to lead the World team to an upset over the U.S. in a matchup against future NBA stars.

 More than two decades later, with Nowitzki calling it quits after a legendary 21-season NBA career, we take a look back through the eyes of those who witnessed the big German's introduction to America and world-class basketball.